Bobby-Narang/Automate-detection-of-emotions-using-ML/README.md

-# Emotion Detection from Paragraphs
+# Automate detection of different emotions from paragraphs and predict overall emotion

 ## About
 This project is part of an Internship (TCS iON RIO 210).